OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-publish-your-mobile-app-to-the-mobile-app-stores.md

 ---
 summary: Generate a mobile app package for your mobile app to publish in the App Store and Google Play stores.
-Distribute your mobile app directly to your company's end-users, if you enrolled in the Apple Enterprise Developer Program.
+Distribute your mobile app directly to your company's end users, if you enrolled in the Apple Enterprise Developer Program.
 tags: runtime-mobile; support-mobile; publish-application; google-play-store; android-app; apple-app-store; ios-app
 ---

 # Generate and Publish Your Mobile App to the Mobile App Stores

-At some point your mobile app is ready for production and so, to be used by end-users.
+At some point your mobile app is ready for production and so, to be used by end users.
 One of the ways you can distribute your production-ready mobile app is by providing it in the mobile stores for the general public.

 In OutSystems, you can generate a mobile application package for your mobile app to be published in the App Store and Google Play stores.